 If your child is absent, please send an email to the classroom teaching team.
-If your child is not at school, and the classroom teaching team has not received an email informing them of your child's absence by 10:00am, an ISR staff member will call parents/guardians to clarify the absence.
+If your child is not at school, and the classroom teaching team has not received an email informing them of your child's absence by 9:30 am, you will receive an SMS from the school requesting that you email your child's homeroom teacher.
+An ISR staff member may also call parents/guardians to clarify the absence.
 A doctor's note is required if the child has been absent for 3 consecutive days due to illness.
 If you plan to miss several days, please notify your child's teacher in advance.

-For emergency reasons, please notify the school also on the occasions when all primary caregivers are out of country, leaving the information about the contact person until the parents/guardians return.
+For emergency reasons, please notify the school also on the occasions when all primary caregivers are out of the country, leaving the information about the contact person until the parents/guardians return.